SEPTEMBER 11- TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 8:1- 9:21; 2 CORINTHIANS 12: 1- 10; PSALM 55:1-23; PROVERBS 23:4-5

 Romans 8:31 31 What then shall we say to these things?
 If God is for us, who is against us?

-Isaiah’s wife, a prophetess, conceives, and his son is born.
-About two years after his birth, in 732 BC, both Pekah of Israel (Samaria) and Rezin of Syria (Damascus) are dead.
+Isaiah’s wife, a prophetess, conceives and his son is born.
+About 2 years after his birth, in 732 BC, both Pekah of Israel (Samaria) and Rezin of Syria (Damascus) are dead.
 Assyria had conquered Syria and had begun its invasion of Israel (2 Kings 15:29).
-The army was ‘quick to the plunder and swift to the spoil,’ fulfilling the prophecy of Isaiah 8:4:
+The army was ‘quick to the plunder and swift to the spoil’, fulfilling the prophecy of Isaiah 8:4, spelled out in the name of Maher-shalal-hash-baz.

 Isaiah 8:4 4 for before the boy knows how to cry out ‘My father’ or ‘My mother,’ the wealth of Damascus and the spoil of Samaria will be carried away before the king of Assyria.